Inside Activision’s 'Call of Duty' marketing playbook - Digiday

-Video game franchise “Call of Duty” is a moneymaker that has brought in at least $11 billion in revenue for its parent company Activision Blizzard since 2003.
-It is also a marketing machine that has featured celebrities like Kevin Spacey and Michael Jordan, and won awards at Cannes Lions.
+Video game franchise “Call of Duty” is a moneymaker that has brought in at least $15 billion in revenue for its parent company Activision Blizzard since 2003.
+It is also a marketing machine that has featured celebrities like Kevin Spacey and Michael B. Jordan, and won awards at Cannes Lions.

 Keeping the campaign fresh each year is no easy task.
 Todd Harvey, svp of global consumer marketing for Activision, said the basis of the company’s strategy is to always pay attention to what CoD fans want.